Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Introduction

-In the single change point case, we propose for the first time, to our best knowledge, an algorithm with $O(\log T)$ function evaluations leading to asymptotically (nearly) minimax optimal change point detection as opposed to full grid search based methods requiring at least $O(T)$ evaluations for univariate Gaussian changing mean problems.
-This result is surprising and fundamental, as essentially one loses nothing in terms of detectable signals and in terms of localization error (in an asymptotic sense) compared to full grid search.
-While a direct and practical application could be in developing novel online change point detection methods, we rather focus here on extending the methodology to asymptotically minimax optimal detection with sublinear number of evaluations also for multiple change points.
-In univariate Gaussian changing mean problems, our methodology is significantly faster only if cumulative sums have been pre-computed, a reasonable assumption e.g.~in online change point detection.
-This also suggests to store data in cumulative sums format for offline analysis in this particular case.
-Otherwise we are limited by the $O(T)$ cost of calculating the cumulative sums, which then is only a marginal improvement compared to currently available $O(T\log T)$ time methods.
-However, the situation is markedly different in more complex models where the number of model fits involved in each evaluation of the gain function are the main driver of computational cost.
+{Based on OS,} in the single change point case, we propose for the first time, to our best knowledge, an algorithm (advanced optimistic search, aOS) with $O(\log n)$ function evaluations leading to {asymptotically minimax optimal detection and nearly minimax optimal localization of the change point} as opposed to full grid search methods requiring at least $O(n)$ evaluations for {univariate and multivaiate Gaussian changing mean problems.
+In high-dimensional case, the detection rate is also asymptotically {minimax} optimal, and the localization rates are (ignoring log-factors) sharper than the ones reported in the literature so far (unless a much stronger signal-to-noise ratio is assumed), but the minimax optimality of localization rate remains open (see \cref{ss:stgr}).
+These results are} surprising and fundamental, as essentially one loses nothing in terms of detectable signals and in terms of localization error (in an asymptotic sense) compared to full grid search. {In case of multiple change points, we develop a method (Optimistic Seeded Binary Segmentation, OSeedBS) on the combination of OS and seeded intervals \citep{SeedBS}, which achieves similar computational speedup and statistical optimality as in the single change point scenario.} In {$p$-dimensional} Gaussian changing mean problems, our methodology is significantly faster, {e.g., finding a change point in $O(p\log n)$ run time,} if cumulative sums have been pre-computed, a reasonable assumption e.g.~in online change point detection.
+This also suggests to store data in cumulative sums format for offline analysis. {Even when the data are not properly stored, the worst case computation complexity {of our method (OSeedBS)} is $O(np)$, which is limited by the cost of calculating the cumulative sums.
+In particular, for the univariate setup with multiple change points, it improves the worst case computation complexity of $O(n\log n)$ that is the fastest in the literature, by a log factor.
+Further, the improvement becomes way more significant} in more complex models where the number of model fits involved in each evaluation of the gain function are the main driver of computational cost.
 A motivating example is given in~Section~\ref{motivating_example}.